LucaNyckees/zigzag-homology/README.md

 # Computing Levelset Zigzag Homology

-This project is supervised by Kathryn Hess Bellwald, from the [Laboratory of Topology and Neuroscience at EPFL](https://www.epfl.ch/labs/hessbellwald-lab/).
+This is a project done by Luca Nyckees and Nicolas Berkouk, with the [Laboratory of Topology and Neuroscience at EPFL](https://www.epfl.ch/labs/hessbellwald-lab/).

 ## Table of Content